m1xb3r/void/README.md

+# Void V1.1
+1) Code refactoring
+2) Removed useless dependecies and libs
+3) Improved security when executing system processes
+4) Added blacklisting for invalid MAC addresses
+5) Improved randomness when generating MAC addresses

-# Void V1.0
+# Void Description
 Void is an Anonymization tool written in python for Debian and Ubuntu.

 Instructions
 1) Install python 3
 2) clone the repo on your machine
-3) be sure to KEEP vendormac.txt in the same dir as the script
+3) be sure to KEEP vendormac.txt and blacklist.txt in the same dir as the script
 4) RUN AS ROOT

 --Have Fun--